bingb0t5/im-in/FEATURES.md

 - route: `/create-event`
 - page: `CreateEvent.tsx`
-- uses a 3-step flow:
+- uses a 4-step flow:
   - visibility
   - activity details
+  - activity photos
   - joining settings
 - signed-out users can complete the form before auth
 - on save, unsigned users are prompted for email and sent a magic link